Photovoice

 My Say My Way

-My Say My Way developed accessible ways for students with disability to provide feedback on their learning and experiences.
+The Disability Strategy completed the 2019-21 My Say My Way project to develop accessible ways for students with moderate to high support needs to provide feedback on their learning and experiences.

 Giving students a voice is an important part of student agency and self-determination, one of six principles highlighted in the department’s Inclusive Education Statement for students with disability as essential in embedding inclusive practice in schools.

 The department worked with 24 schools to develop and trial three accessible methods of capturing feedback from students with moderate and high support needs about their education.
-This includes photovoice , body mapping and three accessible online surveys catering to different support needs.
+This included photovoice, body mapping and three different accessible online surveys catering to different support needs.

 The trial was done in partnership with the University of New South Wales.
 Students were asked what they liked about school, how and what they learned, their relationships with staff and other students, life after school and more.